dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-15-reveal-chart.md

 ## Reveal.js

-Reveal is a javascript framework that helps in creating solid and beautiful presentations on the browser using HTML and CSS.
-It supports some interesting features and has a lot of plug-ins.
-The interesting thing that I found about it was that it has a *speaker* view which gives the speaker (the one who is presenting) an overview of all the slides in the presentation.
+Reveal is a javascript framework for creating solid and beautiful presentations on the browser using HTML and CSS.
+It supports some really good features and has a lot of plug-ins.
+The interesting thing is that, it has a *speaker* view which gives an overview of all the slides in the presentation.
 It also shows the speaker the notes that he/she has written for each slide along with the timer.
 There are other features like exporting to PDF, Markdown support, nested slides, etc.

 Here is a live demo taken from the project page :